Helping Children & Young People Find Their Brave

 - Understanding the ways loving parents might inadvertently feed anxiety and undermine resilience.
 How to work with this in a therapeutic setting.

-Karen Young is a Brisbane based Psychologist who has worked extensively with children, teens and families.
-She has worked in private practice and in educational settings.
-More recently, Karen founded ‘Hey Sigmund’, an Online resource that attracts millions of readers each year and provides accessible and contemporary information on anxiety.
-Karen is a sought after speaker and a regular contributor to a range of publications throughout Australia and internationally.
+Karen began her career as a Psychologist, and has worked extensively with children, teens and families and in educational settings.
+Based in Brisbane, she is now a sought-after speaker and consultant, working with schools, government bodies, and child and adolescent focused organisations both in Australia and internationally to build resources, implement procedures, and support the professional development of staff.
+Karen is the founder of ‘Hey Sigmund’, an online resource that attracts millions of readers each year and provides contemporary, research-driven resources to support the mental wellness of children and adolescents.
 Karen speaks with an ease and clarity on this topic which ensures this is a training opportunity not to be missed for all professionals looking to become effective allies for young people in overcoming anxiety.

 In 2017 Karen published ‘Hey Warrior’, a book for kids to help them understand anxiety and find their ‘brave’.
 All participants attending this seminar will receive a complimentary copy of this book on the day.